wizenheimer/tinkerbird/README.md

 async loadIndex(): Promise<void>
 ```

--   Loads the vector index from the IndexedDB database.
+-   Loads the vector index and meta data from the IndexedDB database.
+Used
+    internally to recreate index

 #### Method: saveIndex